kundajelab/lsgkm-svr/README.md

 gkmexplain provides functionality for explaining the predictions made by a lsgkm model.

 This repository extends the lsgkm functionality further to support regression.
-It builds off of kundajelab/lsgkm (which has gkmexplain).
-kundalelab/lsgkm in turn builds off of Dongwon-Lee/lsgkm (the original lsgkm repository).
+It builds off of kundajelab/lsgkm (which has gkmexplain), which in turn builds off of Dongwon-Lee/lsgkm (the original lsgkm repository).

 Note that the API for this tool is backwards-compatible with the original lsgkm implementation.
+See [this Colab notebook](https://colab.research.google.com/github/kundajelab/rlsgkm/blob/master/examples/Demo_Regression_on_Simulated_Data.ipynb) for an example tutorial.
 ### Citation

 *Please cite this repository if you use the **regression functionality** in your research:*